benjaminHilder/Uniswap-Clone/README.md

 # Uniswap Clonse

-This project is my attempt at creating a uniswap clone from scrate
+This project is my attempt at creating a uniswap clone from scratch